mobinmob/void-66-services/conf/void-66-logging.md

 ## Basic concept

-s6 uses the logging concept pioneered by daemontools.
+s6 implements the logging concept pioneered by daemontools.
 That means that for every service there can be a log service that will save to a file everything that the service sends to its stdout.
-With stderr typically being redirected to stdout, that means that everything the service sends there also gets logged. s6 setup typically use s6-log for the log service.
-The basic consept result to a simple and robust system, that does not have the single-point-of-failure issue associated with typical syslog.
+With stderr typically being redirected to stdout, that means that everything the service sends there also gets logged. s6 setups typically use s6-log for the log service.
+The basic concept results to a simple and robust system, that does not have the single-point-of-failure issue associated with typical syslog.

 ## 66